IsaacDev14/SmartHire/server/scripts/README.md

 # Database and Migration Scripts

-This folder contains scripts for managing the SmartRecruiter database and migrations.
+This folder contains scripts for managing the SmartHiredatabase and migrations.

 ## Available Scripts